The Key Elements of a Real Estate Purchase Agreement

 Delivery, Acceptance Date, and Offer Expiration

-Both buyer and seller should know exactly when the purchase agreement will expire if not accepted.
+Both the buyer and seller should know exactly when the purchase agreement will expire if not accepted.
 This information should be outlined directly in the contract.
 Additionally, prior to acceptance of the purchase agreement, the party making the offer may withdraw, as long as notice is provided.

 Signatures